Hudson River PCBs Superfund Site

 Sediment samples will be collected in both dredged and non-dredged areas.
 The results will be compared to previously collected samples.

 Fish monitoring will continue to be performed during the OM&M program to assess PCB concentration levels within various fish species throughout the Upper and Lower Hudson River.
-Also, additional fish samples will be collected at various locations throughout the Lower Hudson River to assist the New York State Department of Health (NYSDOH) and New York State Department of Environmental Conservation (NYSDEC) in assessing fish consumption advisories.
 Fish samples will be collected at various locations throughout the Upper and Lower Hudson River for the foreseeable future.
+The New York State Department of Health (NYSDOH) and New York State Department of Environmental Conservation (NYSDEC) establish the fish consumption advisories and fishing restrictions.

 The evaluation of habitat begins immediately after planting is completed.
 Each habitat type will be evaluated, including submerged aquatic vegetation (SAV) and riverine fringing wetland (RFW).
 Evaluation criteria has been established for each habitat type.
 Aquatic organisms in the dredged areas will also be monitored.